NeoLegends/sutp/standard/SUTP.md

 After the sequence number for the first segment was chosen, the sequence numbers of subsequent segments increase monotonically by `1` (see Data Layout).

 Payload data MUST be transferred in order.
+This requires that payload data MUST be written to the payload chunks in the order it was received from the upper layer.

 A SUTP instance MUST always pass data of `payload chunk`s to the upper layer in the order (by sequence number) of the segments the `payload chunk`s were received in.
 It MUST NOT pass data of the same `payload chunk` more than once.
 If a segment contains more than one `payload chunk`, the SUTP instance MUST pass the data of all `payload chunk`s to the upper layer in the order they were written in the segment.